junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (include examples when debating with friends: koala, female hyena)(conversation heavy, could be triggered when watching nature channel)

-### 130.【destiel】Time is fluid 刀河梗【WIP】
+### 130.【destiel】Time is fluid 刀河梗

-(inspired from S04E03/S05E13 "Time is fluid", AO3 story "A turn of the earth", DW刀河梗, recent "Agatha All Along"S01E07, Benjamin Burton)
+(inspired from S04E03/S05E13 "Time is fluid", AO3 destiel story "A turn of the earth", AO3 destiel version of Time Traveler's Wife, DW刀河梗, "Agatha All Along"S01E07, Benjamin Burton, Time Traveler's Wife)

 Cas can't control where to land in time stream (a curse?), has to pop in time in reverse order, remember things in reverse order with Dean but still manages to fall in love.
 Both keeps journal to keep up, always run short in time.